jewbetcha/globe-contractors/README.md

 # globe-contractors

-New static HTML site for the Globe contracting company
+New static HTML site for the Globe contracting company.